 If we want to live a full life, we can let nothing get in the way of our objective of living our lives for the Lord.

 Goal orientation gives parameters for where we are heading.
 It gives us a way to measure how we are achieving our purpose.
 Discipline is necessary for an athlete or for us in any area of life.
 Officials disqualify a 100-yard sprinter who fouls another runner 30 yards down the track.
 God will disqualify believers from reward at the end of their spiritual race if they live lives of unconfessed sin and unresolved purpose.
 They finish the race but lose their reward.
 God will not reward Christians for their service committed while out of fellowship with Him.

-We will not lose our salvation but we can lose reward.
+We will not lose our salvation, but we can lose the reward.
 God will give the reward on faithfulness, not fame.
 We will be greatly surprised at some unsung saint receiving massive rewards for taking her faith seriously.
 It will not matter then whether people patted us on the back not.
 We do it for the Lord and let the chips fall where they may.
 We are glad to go into training.
 We will never be sorry that we spent and were spent for the Lord Jesus.

 Some people never seem to get anywhere with their lives.
 They run like a gerbil on a wheel and can never tell where they are going.
 Victorious Christian living demands discipline.
-God designed the Christian life for progress and Jesus will wait at the finish line to give us reward for Christian service.
+God designed the Christian life for progress, and Jesus will wait at the finish line to give us a reward for Christian service.
 Do you land telling blows for the cause of Christ?

 It is a fearsome thing to be disqualified from reward for ministry at the Judgment Seat of Christ.
 Many ministries lose effectiveness due to disqualification.
-If we allow ourselves to become slaves to our body, we will lose God’s approval.
+If we allow ourselves to become slaves to our bodies, we will lose God’s approval.